 2. Use the black template below to cut out four pieces of black exacto board.
 These will be the main side structures of your tracks.

-3. Cut 28 pieces of black exacto board, two inches by seven inches (seen in the fan above).
-These will form the sides of your tracks.
+3. Cut 28 pieces of black exacto board, two inches by seven inches These will form the sides of your tracks.

 7. Cut out two sides for Ty using the red template below

-12. Next, glue the red side sections in place as shown below (folding over to rest on the top of the box)
+12. Next, glue the red side sections in place.

 13. To make the black arm for the ball and chain, cut four equal sized triangles from black foam core board, approximately 8 inches wide at the bottom and 30 inches long.
 Make a straight horizontal cut across the top of two triangles, approximately 2 inches from the top to remove the points.
-Then round the edges of the remaining two triangles as seen in the photo above.
+Then round the edges of the remaining two triangles.

 14. Glue the four pieces together to make a tapered box.
 Cap the narrow end of the box with a rectangular piece of foam board, cut to size.
 You will have to bend this to shape to cover the end of the arm.